The thought of free land puts most people in a state of disbelief.

 Lots are available in an area bounded by Colorado, Wyoming, and 2nd and 3rd streets in west Plainville.

 A new home must be built with a full foundation and a $500 deposit (paid to the city) is required.

 However, it will be refunded to the buyer at the time that all the requirements have been performed.

 Visit here to learn more information about how to apply.

-13. Relocate to La Villa, Texas
+13. Free Land in La Villa, Texas

 However, while La Villa will give you land for free, you will have to pay the corresponding property taxes.